 UPDATE: In the spirit of the article, and the work that I do, there are reports of the PDF not loading when using an older version of FireFox, with an older version of Adobe Reader.
 I tested it with Safari, Opera, FireFox and IE 7 with Adobe Reader 8.
 I get application errors on file load when using FireFox 1.5 and Adobe 6.
 If you have problems, use “File/Open” within the PDF reader FireFox plugin, which seems to work.
 That’s the workaround, I’m working on a fix. 🙂

 “Different people learn differently” my father once told me.
 His first career was a school teacher, and over twenty five years he taught hundreds of different students.
 He was surprised by little, and was quite pragmatic.
 If colors helped you learn and remember, use colors.
 If mnemonics and little songs worked, try them.
 If images worked, go with the images.
 Try to involve most of your senses if you want to remember something, he said.
 Furthermore, if the system you are trying to use doesn’t work for you, make sure you clearly understand the concept, and then create your own.
-This didactic session came from the depths of a newspaper, with CBC Radio blasting from a shortwave in the background.
+(These didactic sessions usually came from the depths of a newspaper, my Dad gazing at me through thick rimmed glasses with CBC Radio blasting from a radio in the background.)